Béla Guttmann

 Béla Guttmann ([ˈbeːlɒ ˈɡutmɒnn]; 27 January 1899 – 28 August 1981) was a Hungarian footballer and coach.
 He was born in Budapest, Austria-Hungary, and was Jewish.
 He was deported by the Nazis to a Nazi slave labor camp where he was tortured; he survived the Holocaust.

-Before the war, he played as a midfielder for MTK Hungária FC, SC Hakoah Wien, and several clubs in the United States.
-Guttmann also played for the Hungary national football team, including at the 1924 Olympic Games.
+Before the war, he played as a midfielder for MTK Hungária, Hakoah Vienna, and several clubs in the United States.
+Guttmann also played for the Hungary national team, including at the 1924 Olympic Games.

-Guttmann coached in ten countries from 1933 to 1974, and won ten national championships and, most notably, two back-to-back European Cups with Benfica.
+Guttmann coached in ten countries from 1933 to 1974, and won ten national championships and two consecutive European Cups with Benfica.
 He also coached the national teams of Hungary and Austria, having also coached club football in the Netherlands, Italy, Brazil, Uruguay, and Portugal.
-He is perhaps best remembered as a coach and manager after the war of A.C.
-Milan, São Paulo FC, FC Porto, Benfica, and C.A.
-Peñarol.
+He is perhaps best remembered as a coach and manager after the war of AC Milan, São Paulo, Porto, Benfica and Peñarol.
 His greatest success came with Benfica when he guided them to two successive European Cup wins, in 1961 and in 1962.

-He pioneered the 4–2–4 formation along with Márton Bukovi and Gusztáv Sebes, forming a triumvirate of radical Hungarian coaches, and is also credited with mentoring Eusébio.
-However, throughout his career he was never far from controversy.
+Guttmann pioneered the 4–2–4 formation along with Márton Bukovi and Gusztáv Sebes, forming a triumvirate of radical Hungarian coaches, and is also credited with mentoring young Eusébio at Benfica.
+Throughout his career, he was never far from controversy.
 Widely travelled, as both a player and coach, he rarely stayed at a club longer than two seasons, and was quoted as saying "the third season is fatal".
-He was sacked at Milan while they were top of Serie A, and he walked out on Benfica after they allegedly refused a request for a pay rise, allegedly leaving the club with a curse.
+He was sacked by Milan while they were top of Serie A, and he walked out on Benfica after they reportedly refused a request for a pay rise, leaving the club with a "curse".

 Early life

 Guttmann was born in Budapest, Austria-Hungary, and was Jewish.
-His parents Abraham and Ester were dance teachers.
+His parents, Ábrahám and Eszter were dance teachers.
 He became a trained dance instructor himself, at 16 years of age.
 He obtained a Psychology degree in Austria.